MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMTaskSequence.md

 ### -IgnoreDependency

-Indicates that the import process ignores dependencies in the task sequence.
+Add this parameter to ignore dependencies in the task sequence.

 ```yaml
 Type: SwitchParameter